nfriedly/node-unblocker/readme.md

 Although the proxy works well for standard login forms and even most AJAX content, OAuth login forms and anything that uses [postMessage](https://developer.mozilla.org/en-US/docs/Web/API/Window/postMessage) (Google, Facebook, etc.) are not likely to work out of the box.
 This is not an insurmountable issue, but it's not one that I expect to have fixed in the near term.

+Additionally, websockets are not currently supported.
+However, some websocket libraries, such as socket.io and engine.io will start with or fall back to long-poling automatically, which _is_ supported.

-Patches are welcome, including both a general-purpose fix to go into the main library, and site-specific fixes to go in the examples folder.
+Patches are welcome, including both general-purpose improvements to go into the main library, and site-specific fixes to go in the examples folder.

 ## Running the website on your computer